 Failure is not a failure in itself but the inability to react to any failure or mishaps.
 We do the best we can as human beings.
 We try to live by a principle of ‘we shall receive and we shall give back’.
 Everyday something is happening; everyday whether a staff is resigning.
 We have an outdoor event even when it rains.
 This is life; it is part and parcel of living.
 And sometimes when I see people who are afraid to face challenges, I think they have real issues.

 We Must Know Our Own Limitations

 Sometimes when I face a challenge that I think I personally cannot overcome; I will ask somebody to help it.
 Or I just have to walk away from it.
 It just doesn’t work that way.
 Life is a challenge.
-From the day we are born, we get beaten on our back side to take our first breathe until the day in our bed we take our last breathe so to speak.
+From the day we are born, we get beaten on our backside to take our first breath until the day in our bed we take our last breathe so to speak.

 People who look for a flawless life, I think they must be very busy searching as it doesn’t exist.
 Someone asked me the other day, ‘Why am I such a perfectionist?’I replied ‘I am not a perfectionist; I look for perfection in everything I do, but I know perfection in itself doesn’t really exist.
 But it shall not stop me trying to look for it.
 I am an imperfect being, I have certain habits that others frown upon, and I have a personality that somebody frowns upon.
 But that doesn’t stop me from pursuing whatever is the best I can do.’

 Chef Sebastien Lefort, At-Sunrice GlobalChef Academy

 I have gained learning experiences from my many successes which some people call it failures.
 To me, a failure is not, but a learning process which we must be able to learn from it.